MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

 > We could not validate your identity as a global administrator.
 Make sure you're able to sign in with a global administrator account for the Azure AD tenant you want to associate.

-The error indicates that a user is signed in with a work account (AAD) that does not have administrator priviliges.
+The error indicates that a user is signed in with a work account (AAD) that does not have administrator privileges.

 #### Fixes/Workarounds